-Meet the Big 21 from the Largest Ever Study on Antidepressants – Mechanisms of Actions, Side effects and Indications
+Simplified Guide to 21 Common Antidepressants – Mechanisms of Action, Side effects and Indications

 The recent Cipriani et al. systematic review and network meta-analysis is the largest and most comprehensive examination of antidepressant efficacy and tolerability.
 The network meta-analysis (NMA) covered an extensive list of 21 antidepressants and placebo which included a total of 116477 patients in 522 double-blind, parallel RCT’s.

 This article aims to provide a reader with a summary of the antidepressants featured in the NMA that should help with the individualised choice of antidepressant therapy by taking into account clinical features and tolerability.